10 ways to experience the Great Barrier Reef

 If you haven’t been to the Great Barrier Reef before, there are loads of ways to explore the world’s largest living organism.

-Not one for getting wet?
 Prone to sea sickness?
 Head up into the clouds to see it from the air.
 (Or try these 27 other ways to experience the Great Barrier Reef without getting wet!)

 Choose your own adventure with these 10 different ways to experience the Great Barrier Reef.